demoretia/demoretia_framework/README.md

 ________________________________________

 ## 1. Ecosystem Metaphor
-+ Seeds → Initial ideas / backlog items (policy cards, proposals, amendments).
++ Seeds - Initial ideas / backlog items (policy cards, proposals, amendments).
-+ Sprouts → Prioritized Seeds chosen for a cycle (becoming Initiatives).
++ Sprouts - Prioritized Seeds chosen for a cycle (becoming Initiatives).
-+ Plants → Proposals that grow into Policies after refinement and collective input.
++ Plants - Proposals that grow into Policies after refinement and collective input.
-+ Trees → Fully implemented Policies (equivalent to Epics delivered and made law).
++ Trees - Fully implemented Policies (equivalent to Epics delivered and made law).
-+ Roots → Value streams (tax streams, budgets, resources).
++ Roots - Value streams (tax streams, budgets, resources).
-+ Watering → Lean, crowdsourced allocation of budgets to initiatives (participatory budgeting).
++ Watering - Lean, crowdsourced allocation of budgets to initiatives (participatory budgeting).
-+ Harvest → Review of value delivered (policies implemented, outcomes measured).
++ Harvest - Review of value delivered (policies implemented, outcomes measured).
-+ Composting → Lessons from failed or expired policies are recycled into new Seeds.
++ Composting - Lessons from failed or expired policies are recycled into new Seeds.
++ Plagues & Pests - Risks and Blockers that may prevent growth or even stunt Seeds and Initiatives.

 ## 2. Ceremonies (Cycles of Growth)